Daxxn/BenchyReloaded/README.md

 Fairly standard design using a MOSFET in its linear region, dissipating alot of energy.
 With the help of a big heatsink and a fan, it can be used to load power supplies or other circuits.
 The current shunt will allow for precise measurement of power usage.
 Control is linked to the main microcontroller on the the main board.
 Allowing for USB control.

+# 8 Channel Volt Meter

+Low voltage volt meters with moderate accuracy and speed.
+Designed to measure multiple voltage levels simultaneously.
+This is helpful for testing power supplies designed for advanced ICs that require lots of voltages to run.
+Such as Processors, FPGAs, and PC Motherboards.

 # Function generator

 Creates sine, square, and triangle waves. from low (100Hz) to medium frequencies (100KHz).

 # General Purpose Relays

-8 channel relay block used to control general things around benchy like lighting and other devices.
-The relays are rated for mains voltage but not for high current.
+8 channel relay block used to control general things around benchy like lighting and other small devices.
+Rated for mains voltage but not for high current.